w-h-a/ls180/relational-models.md

 ![funds](createFunds.png)

 As far as our relational schema goes, the only thing left to implement is a `card` function.
-We don't do that in psql, but it is a good idea to have a complete relational schema before constructing relations that satisfy our database schema willy-nilly.
+It is a good idea to have a complete relational schema before constructing relations that satisfy our database schema willy-nilly.
 So, let's specify a `card`.
 Here's the `card` we'll use:

 ```text
 // an employee can participate in many instances of develops